ciaompe/laravel-viva-payments/readme.md

 #### Create the payment order

 The first argument is the amount requested in cents.
 All the parameters in the second argument are optional.
-Check out all the supported [optional parameters](hhttps://developer.vivawallet.com/api-reference-guide/payment-api/create-order/#optional-parameters).
+Check out all the supported [Optional Parameters](https://developer.vivawallet.com/api-reference-guide/payment-api/#OP).

 ```php
 $order = app(Sebdesign\VivaPayments\Order::class);